citp/privacy-policy-historical/p/pr/pro/protectamerica.com.md

-> *The following text is extracted and transformed from the protectamerica.com privacy policy that was archived on 2007-12-11.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20071211124020id_/http%3A//www.protectamerica.com/pa/priv_p) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the protectamerica.com privacy policy that was archived on 2008-06-15.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20080615032601id_/http%3A//www.protectamerica.com/pa/priv_p) for the most accurate reproduction.*

-# Protect America - Protect America Home Security - Privacy Policy
+# Home Security Companies - Protect America - Privacy Policy

+## Protect America, Inc. Privacy Policy (www.protectamerica.com)

 [](http://www.truste.org/ivalidate.php?url=www.protectamerica.com&sealid=101 "Protect America Home Security is a TRUSTe Reviewed Site")

-## Protect America, Inc. Privacy Policy

 **Effective:** May 17, 2005

-**Last Updated:** August 25, 2006
+**Last Updated:** February 14, 2008

 Protect America, Inc. is committed to protecting any personal information that you may provide to us.
 In particular, we believe it is important for you to know how we treat information about you that we may receive from this Web site.